Are You Tired, or Is It Low Magnesium? Signs of Magnesium Deficiency

 - Nightly leg cramps, especially in pregnancy

 Symptoms like these can have a root cause other than magnesium deficiency, and some conditions are serious and require medical attention.
-So, run your concerns by your doctor and discuss any changes you’re considering.
+Always run your concerns by your doctor and get their medical advice before making any changes.

 Some forms of magnesium absorb through the skin, which makes topical magnesium effective for muscle relief.
 For muscle cramps or spasms, spray on magnesium oil, which isn’t actually oil at all.
 It’s magnesium chloride, which feels slippery because it’s slightly more basic than water.

 Another topical solution: Take a bath with epsom salts, which are magnesium sulfate crystals.
 How much you’ll absorb depends on how deficient you are and your body’s other nutrient levels, particularly vitamin D.